dtonhofer/prolog_notes/other_notes/about_negation/floundering.md

    2. To act or function in a confused or directionless manner; struggle:
       _"Some ... floundered professionally, never quite deciding what they wanted to do"_ (Steve Olson).

-but it's not a well-chosen vocabulary.
-In fact, "breakdown of `\+`" would be clearer.
+In fact, "floundering" is all about the breakdown of the `\+` operator.

 From _"The Art of Prolog"_ 1st ed. p.
 166: